MicrosoftDocs/azure-docs/articles/sentinel/sap/deploy-sap-security-content.md

 Deploy the [SAP security content](sap-solution-security-content.md) from the Microsoft Sentinel **Content hub** and **Watchlists** areas.

-Deploying the Microsoft Sentinel solution for SAP® applications causes the Microsoft Sentinel for SAP data connector to be displayed in the Microsoft Sentinel **Data connectors** area.
+Deploying the Microsoft Sentinel solution for SAP applications causes the Microsoft Sentinel for SAP data connector to be displayed in the Microsoft Sentinel **Data connectors** area.
 The solution also deploys the **SAP - System Applications and Products** workbook and SAP-related analytics rules.

 To deploy SAP solution security content: